6 Dan (Rokudan)

 Grant is the principle instructor of GSK and WSKF Australia.
-Most of his week is spent travelling between his clubs teaching karate-do to all ages from 4 years to 70+ years.
+Most of his week is spent traveling between his clubs teaching karate-do to all ages from 4 years to 70+ years.

 Why do you enjoy teaching karate?

 I really love to see people being successful at what they do.
-Seeing a child’s dream of accomplishing a belt actually become reality.
+Seeing a child’s dream of accomplishing a belt actually becomes reality.

 What have I learned from karate?